OptChenLiang/MCLP-PSCLPcode/README.md

 Efficient presolving methods for solving maximal covering and partial set covering location problems

-To solve the maximal covering location problem (MCLP) and partial set covering location problem (PSCLP), the branch-and-cut algorithm is used in the paper combined with five proposed presolving methods, i.e.,
+To solve the maximal covering location problem (MCLP) and partial set covering location problem (PSCLP), the branch-and-cut algorithm is used in the paper combined with five proposed presolving methods:

 1. singleton aggregation (`SIN_AGG`),
 2. isomorphic aggregation (`ISO_AGG`),
-3. nonzero cancellation (`NON_CAN`),
+3. nonzero cancellation (`NNZ_CAN`),
 4. domination (`DOM`), and
-5. nonoverlap fixing (`NON_FIX`),
+5. nonoverlap fixing (`NON_FIX`).

-The directory `PRECPX/` includes all source files and header files for solving the MCLP and PSCLP using CPLEX (`CPX`);
+Directory `PRECPX/` includes all source files and header files for solving the MCLP and PSCLP using CPLEX (`CPX`);
-the directory `PREBD/` includes all source files and header files for solving the MCLP and PSCLP using the Benders decomposition (`BD`);
+Directory `PREBD/` includes all source files and header files for solving the MCLP and PSCLP using the Benders decomposition (`BD`);
-the directory `TESTDATA/` contains the related data sets in the paper; .
+Directory `TESTDATA/` contains the related data sets in the paper.
 Note that, to compile and run the code, the CPLEX libraries and header files are required and given in directories  `lib/` and `include/`.

 ## Executable files
-We have written the `Makefile` in the main directory, and one just needs to run
+We have written the `Makefile` in the main directory.
+To compile the code, one can just run

 ```
 make
 ```

- in directory `PRECPX/` or `PREBD/` to compile and generate the executable files in a new created directory `bin/` in the corresponding directory.
+in directory `PRECPX/` or `PREBD/`.
+Then the following executable files will be generated.

-- `PRECPX/bin/MCLPCPX`   to solve the MCLP using CPX
+- `PRECPX/bin/MCLPCPX`   (solve the MCLP using CPX)
-- `PRECPX/bin/PSCLPCPX`  to solve the PSCLP using CPX
+- `PRECPX/bin/PSCLPCPX`  (solve the PSCLP using CPX)
-- `PREBD/bin/MCLPBD`     to solve the MCLP using BD
+- `PREBD/bin/MCLPBD`     (solve the MCLP using BD)
-- `PREBD/bin/PSCLPBD`    to solve the PSCLP using BD
+- `PREBD/bin/PSCLPBD`    (solve the PSCLP using BD)

 See the parameters of executable files in "How to run the solver" to get information of implementing presolving.